sogatira/GCD-PeerGradedAssigment/README.md

 - `./UCI HAR Dataset/train/x_train.txt` (This contains the train data set)
 - `./UCI HAR Dataset/features.txt` (This contains the list of variables names of the raw data)

+## Analysis

+You can open the `run_analysis.R` to see what I do with the raw data in order to obtain a tidy data set that I describe below.
+In this file I comment the code to explain the analysis.

 ## We have created the files

 - `./codebook.md` (This contains all information about variables)